 I always can tell a true show car from a wanna be, and I can do so looking at their engine bay.
 If their hood isn’t even open that’s the sign they don’t even care, but even if it is open I’ve seen a lot of horrible engines.
 A judge is going to look for cleanliness, how the paint looks inside the fenders, if there are any tape lines on the top of the fenders, if the rubber items are cleaned and dressed, if the chrome is polished, if any raw metal parts are free of rust or calcium from water, if there are any stray or loose wires.
 The list can go on and on, but if you take your time and completely go through your engine bay it will make a huge difference when it comes to your score.

 So in the end, a car that scores good in all areas of a judging sheet is going to do better than one that scores high in one area and falls short in others.
-It’s usually not about what you’ve done to the car, it’s about cleanliness and how well you present the car.
+It’s usually not about what you’ve done to the car, and what other car show tips you have… it’s about cleanliness and how well you present the car.
 So take your time, look at every conceivable part of your car, and make sure it looks the best that it can be!